grocid/passdesktop/README.md

 When an Apple computer goes into hibernation (not regular sleep), in-memory contents are transferred to disk.
 I am not entirely sure if the disk data is encrypted if you are not running FileVault.
 The token could theoretically be scraped here.

+## Performance

+Pass Desktop keeps no information stored on disk.
+Search operations are done by performing a LIST (Hashicorp-specific operation), which fetches a JSON with all keys (account names) from the server, after which filtering operations are performed locally.
+This is done every search query, so with a slow server, the user experience may not be as intended.
+The same applies for very long lists of accounts.
+Moreever, Pass Desktop keeps an iconset, where each filename is associated with the account name (favicons are too small).
+Since there is a mapping betwen account names and the iconset, the recommended convention is to name accounts after the domain.
+The iconset can be extended by the user with minor effort.
+The memory usage is about 50 MBs of RAM.

 ## Building

 It is as simple as